mikeyPower/final-year-group-project/README.md

-Feature Number 34 | Administrator | i want to be able to manage table setting
+Feature Number 34 | Administrator | I want to be able to manage table setting
 Steps:

     1. click the Event tab in the nav bar